6 Best Cloud & Ghost Kitchen POS Systems (2023)

 CRM Capabilities: The system has CRM features that allow for customer profiles, order history tracking, and integration with Square Loyalty and Marketing.
 This creates a complete solution for managing customers.

-Square Online is a free add-on that allows cloud kitchens to build and design their own websites for online ordering.
 Square Online integrates with Order with Google so when a customer searches for the restaurant on Google Search or Maps, they will see an ordering button on the search result that they can select to choose an ordering channel.
-Square Online also has e-commerce capabilities for restaurants that want to sell products online.

 Integration with the Square Ecosystem: Square for Restaurants is part of a larger ecosystem of Square products, which means it can integrate with other Square services.
 This includes Square Payroll and Team Management for handling permissions, schedules, timecards, and tips, and Square KDS.